-Migration to the New World and America began in the 16th century.
+Migration to the Americas / New World began in the 16th century.
 Early attempts at colonisation were made by the English at Roanoke.
 Though this colony failed, it paved the way for colonies at Jamestown in the early 17th century.
 English migration to America continued throughout the 17th century.
 People migrated for a number of reasons.
 Some, like the Pilgrim Fathers, for religious reasons.
 Others saw the opportunity for riches in a new world.
 Explorers and prospectors sought a passage to the far east which also fuelled colonisation.

 Early colonisation was often due to economic pressures in England.
 Push factors led to the decision to migrate.
 As the English took hold of the Eastern seaboard of North America the English moving there were not all rich, expectant prospectors.
 Many were escaping a wretched life.